 We aim to place responsible business practices at the heart of our company.
 We will drive positive social and environmental change within our business and across our relationships.
 We actively seek out suppliers who share a commitment to our values, as well as internationally recognised standards and appropriate codes of practice.

 Sustainability is at the heart of the way we do business.
 We believe our own actions and those of our suppliers are linked to how we measure our success.
-We actively seek out partners who share a commitment to our values, as well as internationally recognised standards and appropriate codes of practice.
 At all times we encourage:

 - Ethical business practices